+A burial service usually takes place after the main funeral service.
 It is common tradition to scatter soil onto the coffin after it has been lowered, while other people may choose to throw funeral flowers into the grave.
 When the ceremony concludes, family and friends place floral tributes near the grave.

 - The exclusive right of burial (EROB) – this is the physical space itself, often known as the burial plot